ryder [at] ryderrichards.us

 Richards has exhibited at the Bellevue Museum, Seattle; Roswell Museum, Roswell, NM; Olm Space, Switzerland; Public Address, Brooklyn; Antena, Chicago; Falling Water, Pennsylvania; Cornell University, Ithaca; Monkskirche, Tangermunde, Germany; C2 Pottery Gallery, China; Blue Star Contemporary Art Museum, San Antonio; ArtPace, San Antonio; The Luminary, St. Louis ; Lawndale, Houston; Amarillo Museum of Art; San Diego Art Institute; The London Art Fair; as well as The Power Station, The Reading Room, Beefhaus, and Gray Matters in Dallas.
 He has participated in The Texas Biennial 2011 and 2013 and the Dallas Biennial 2012 and 2014.
 Richards has works in the permanent collections of The Anderson Contemporary Museum, Roswell Museum, McNeese University, Richland College, and several private collectors.

 My work can be seen as an investigation of influences related to building power and identity.
 Often embracing cultural constructs with subversive tendencies the work explores violence, symbology, architectural influence and systems of unknowing.
-With several facets to my practice (writing, curating, and several collaborations) many of my projects are research based, expanding my conceptual practice and the materiality of the work.
+With several facets to my practice (writing, curating, and several collaborations) many of my projects are research based.

-Specific pieces are performative works based around invisible labor within the art world, while others take the form of tightly rendered drawings, paintings, or installations commenting on high-modernism’s relationship to science fiction.
+Specific pieces are performative works based around invisible labor within the art world, while others take the form of tightly rendered drawings, paintings, or installations commenting on high-modernism’s relationship to science fiction or authority.
 Currently, my work is investigating the aesthetics of civil unrest involving institutional power dynamics and civilian rebuttals.